CDC director Susan Monarez is out after less than a month on the job and other agency leaders resign

 HHS officials did not immediately respond to questions about the resignations, or to the statement from Monarez's lawyers.

+“The CDC is being decapitated.
+This is an absolute disaster for public health,” said Public Citizen’s Dr. Robert Steinbrook.

+Michael Osterholm, a University of Minnesota infectious disease researcher, said the CDC departures were “a serious loss for America."
-“The loss of experienced, world-class infectious disease experts at CDC is directly related to the failed leadership of extremists currently in charge of the Department of Health and Human Services,” said Michael Osterholm, a University of Minnesota infectious disease researcher.

-“These departures are a serious loss for America.
-They make our country less safe and less prepared for public health emergencies,” he said.
+“The loss of experienced, world-class infectious disease experts at CDC is directly related to the failed leadership of extremists currently in charge of the Department of Health and Human Services," he said.
+“They make our country less safe and less prepared for public health emergencies.”

 Monarez, 50, was the agency's 21st director and the first to pass through Senate confirmation following a 2023 law.
 She was named acting director in January and then tapped as the nominee in March after Trump abruptly withdrew his first choice, David Weldon.